Journal of the

 responsible for submitting the total publication cost of

-the paper to the Editor-in-Chief, when the revised
+the paper to the Treasurer of the Academy, when the

-manuscript is sent to the Managing Editor.
-Failure to pay
+revised manuscript is returned to the Editor assigned to

-authors should carefully read for errors and omissions so
+read for errors and omissions so ensure accurate

 Please note that all manuscript processing, review and